lachstr/lachstr.github.io/_posts/2021-08-24-pentomino-solver.md

 This is Java code, with no attempt made to optimize for efficiency - so there is room for improvement.

 An important consideration is the simplicity of this algorithm - it is just a depth first search of a graph.
-In this context, the graph nodes are the board layouts and the graph vertices are the pendominos.
+In this context, the graph nodes are the board layouts and the graph vertices are the pentominoes.

 Those famillar with depth first search may find the following method in the `Solver` class satisfying;